Congenital disorder of glycosylation: Presentation

-The specific problems produced differ according to the particular abnormal synthesis involved.
-Common manifestations include ataxia; seizures; retinopathy; liver disease; coagulopathies; failure to thrive (FTT); dysmorphic features (e.g., inverted nipples and subcutaneous fat pads), pericardial effusion, and hypotonia.
-If an MRI is obtained; cerebellar hypoplasia is a common finding.
+Clinical features depend on the molecular pathology of the particular CDG subtype.
+Common manifestations include ataxia; seizures; retinopathy; liver disease; coagulopathies; failure to thrive (FTT); dysmorphic features (e.g., inverted nipples and subcutaneous fat pads); pericardial effusion, skeletal abnormalities, and hypotonia.
+If an MRI is obtained, cerebellar hypoplasia is a common finding.
+Some CDG subtypes, like SSR4-CDG 1y, have been classified as connective tissue disorders.